 - A larger number of individuals and organizations in the coalition to fight corruption will be established which increases the influence to advocate for a better anti-corruption policy framework and law enforcements.

-Furthermore, CERC will cooperate with the Anti-Corruption Bureau and utilize the influence from its coalitions and partners to advocate for inclusion for education curriculum in the subject of integrity and ethical values in the education system.
-CERC will also seek to expand education on integrity through information systems and youth networks when appropriate and possible.
+Furthermore, the ACRC will cooperate with the Congolese Prevention and Anti-Corruption Agency and utilize the influence from its coalitions and partners to advocate for inclusion for education curriculum in the subject of integrity and ethical values in the education system.
+The ACRC will also seek to expand education on integrity through information systems and youth networks when appropriate and possible.

 This goal will achieve the following results:

 - Citizens will have more opportunities and are encouraged to take part actively in promoting integrity.

 - Various youth engagement initiatives will be established and led by youth organizations and networks bringing stronger voices from the young population of DRC.

 - Students and young people will receive education on integrity through formal or informal education programs.
 The hope is that they will uphold such values as they enter the workforce, and create greater demand for integrity in society.